Discover the Queensland farming communities of Kilkivan and Goomeri.

 💗 Stroll through Goomeri’s historical streets and scope out the original 1920s buildings.

-💗 Go for a historic cycle along the Kilkivan Rail Trail
+💗 Go for a historic cycle along the Kilkivan Rail Trail.

 Kilkivan is one of only a few towns situated on the Bicentennial National Trail - a 5000km long trail stretching from Cooktown in Queensland, to Healesville in Victoria.
-A historic coach and stock route once used for long distance horse treks, today keen hikers and cyclists traverse through the countryside amongst rugged mountains, dry plains and valleys.
+A historic coach and stock route once used for long-distance horse treks, today keen hikers and cyclists can traverse through the countryside amongst rugged mountains, dry plains, and valleys.
+Mountain bikers will want to steer their wheels towards the Kilkivan Rail Trail!

 Goomeri

-Bursting with country charm and original 1920s buildings, Goomeri is a former timber town that oozes a relaxed old-world atmosphere - making it the perfect place to stop and slow down on your next trip up north.
+Bursting with country charm and original 1920s buildings, Goomeri is a former timber town that oozes a relaxed old-world atmosphere... making it the perfect place to stop and slow down on your next trip up north.